loicgreffier/docsource/README.md

   -V, --version         Print version information and exit.
 ```

-Scan needs to be run at the root folder of your documentation.
+`Scan` is used to scan Markdown files in your documentation to detect broken links.
+The command should be run at the root folder of your documentation.

 ### Multiple folders/files

-Multiple folders or files can be given in input.
+You can provide multiple folders or files as input to `Scan` by specifying them after the command:

 ```console
 docsource scan directory1 directory2 file1.md file2.md